-397. The Framework states that strategic planning policies should make sufficient provision for (inter alia) community facilities, such as education infrastructure.
+- 389. The Framework states that strategic planning policies should make sufficient provision for (inter alia) community facilities, such as education infrastructure.
 It also advises on the importance that a sufficient choice of school places is available to meet the needs of existing and new communities.
-It advises that Local planning authorities should take a proactive, positive and collaborative approach to meeting this requirement, and to development that will widen choice in education and

-- should give great weight to the need to create expand or alter schools through decisions on applications. - 398.
+It advises that Local planning authorities should take a proactive, positive and collaborative approach to meeting this requirement, and to development that will widen choice in education and should give great weight to the need to create expand or alter schools through decisions on applications. - 390.
 Core Strategy Policy CS13 (b) considers educational requirements as a key infrastructure requirement.
 This is built upon, in a general sense, in Policy DM41 of the Joint Development Management Policies Document which states (inter alia) the provision of community facilities and services will be permitted where they contribute to the quality of community life and sustainable communities.
-The policy confirms, where necessary to the acceptability of the development, the local planning authority will require developers of residential schemes to enhance existing community buildings, provide new facilities or provide land and financial contributions towards the costs of these developments, proportional to the impact of the proposed development in that area (through conditions and/or S106 Agreements). - 399.
-The Local Education Authority (Suffolk County Council) has confirmed there is no capacity at the existing primary school to accommodate the additional pupils forecast to be resident at the proposed development and has requested the provision of land and financial contributions (construction costs) from this development.
-It has also confirmed a need for the development to provide a contribution to be used towards preschool provision in the area to cater for the educational needs of pre-school children (aged 2-5) that are forecast to emerge from the development.
+The policy confirms, where necessary to the acceptability of the development, the local planning authority will require developers of residential schemes to enhance existing community buildings, provide new facilities or provide land and financial contributions towards the costs of these developments, proportional to the impact of the proposed development in that area (through conditions and/or S106 Agreements).

+391. The Local Education Authority (Suffolk County Council) has confirmed there is insufficient capacity at the existing primary school to accommodate the additional pupils forecast to be resident at the proposed development and has requested the provision of land and financial contributions (construction costs) from this development.
+It has also confirmed a need for the development to provide a contribution to be used towards pre-school provision in the area to cater for the educational needs of pre-school children (aged 2-5) that are forecast to emerge from the development.
 The Authority has confirmed there is no requirement for a contribution to be secured for secondary school provision.
-The justification for these requests for financial contributions and the amounts are set out at paragraphs 68 to 71 above.
+These provisions have been secured in the completed S106 Agreement